snap-one/docs-driverworks-proxyprotocol-xm/source/includes/3_whats_new/_18-WhatwasNewin312.md

 ## What was New in 3.1.2

-### Proxies that were Deprecated\*\*
-The following Proxies were deprecated from the Proxy and Protocol Guide:

-- iPod
-- Load Controller
+There were no modifications to the XM Receiver Control Proxy in conjunction with O.S.
+Release 3.1.2.